mssola/terraform/README.md

     This can be solved by setting the `cluster_prefix` variable to something like `flavio-`.

+  * `cluster_domain_name`

+    The cluster default domain name.
+It can be something like `k8s.local`.
+This domain name will be used across all the instances.
+If it is empty then all nodes will be named after their plain hostname (no FQDN).

   * `kube_minions_size`

     By default the k8s cluster has 3 k8s minions.
 However it's possible to